 SVBC hired its first staff member in 2005 and has quickly grown.
-Today, seven staff members work with our members and volunteers to increase bicycling in our area.
+Today, eleven staff members work with our members and volunteers to increase bicycling in our area.

 Shiloh Ballard comes to the Bike Coalition after over 14 years at the Silicon Valley Leadership Group as Senior Vice President of Housing and Community Development.
 In her role with the Leadership Group, Shiloh helped direct the organization’s housing, transportation and land use policy portfolio working with industry, civic, and community leaders to develop innovative solutions to the region’s growth challenges.
 She was at the center of several significant policy wins including the adoption of uniform green building policies in Santa Clara County, the passage of strong affordable housing policies in Silicon Valley Cities, and the passage of the State’s last affordable housing bond, Proposition 1C.
 She was recognized by the Silicon Valley Business Journal as a 2010 “40 under 40” as well as a YWCA “Woman in Leadership” in 2012.
 Most recently, she was awarded the 2015 Housing Hero by the leading Statewide Housing organization, California Housing Consortium.